-The duration of post-operative pain varied between patients, but in the great majority (63 patients 92.5%) of those who experience pain it continues for one week only.
-Two, three and four weeks were seen in 4.5%, 1.5% and 1.5% of the patients respectively.
-In 63 patients, the pain takes only one week, it fade by day three post-operative in 88.9% of them (Table 4).
+The immediate post-operative pain after convalescence from spinal anaesthesia was experienced by 68 patients 114 68%.
+Visual analogue scale from (0-10) was used to describe the severity of pain.
+Mild to moderate pain was 115 seen in 53% of the patients while sever in 15% and one third of the patients experienced no pain (Table 2).
+The 116 duration of post-operative pain varied between patients, but in the great majority (63 patients 92.5%) of those 117 who experience pain it continues for one week only.
+Two, three and four weeks were seen in 4.5%, 1.5% and 1.5%118 of the patients respectively.
+In 63 patients, the pain takes only one week, it fade by day three post-operative in 119 88.9% of them (Table 4).

-Table 4 : Duration of the Post-operative pain in the first week i.
-Post-operative analgesia

-Number of patients Percentage

-One day 32 50.8%

-Two days 14 22.2%

-Three days 10 15.9%

-Four days 01 01.6%

-Five days 01 01.6%

-Seven days 05 07.9%

-Total 63 100%

 Post-operative analgesia in the form of Diclofenac sodium was given to 63 patients.
-Half of them started as oral analgesia and the other half as injectable.
-In the latter group 18 patients were discharged on oral analgesia.
-Eighty six percent (55 out of 63 patients) continued analgesia for one week (86%), 5% for two weeks, 7% for three weeks and only a single patient 2% for one month.
-When considering those who received it for one week, the majority (60%) had it for the first three days only.
+120 Half of them started as oral analgesia and the other half as injectable.
+In the latter group 18 patients were 121 discharged on oral analysia.
+Eighty six percent (55 out of 63 patients) continued analysia for one week (86%), 122 5% for two weeks, 7% for three weeks and only a single patient 2% for one month.
+When considering those who 123 received it for one week, the majority (60%) had it for the first three days only.

-j.
-Relation of post-operative pain and other parameters

-The duration of surgery and the form of analgesia used , significantly influenced the severity and duration of post-operative pain experienced by the patients.
-None of the following parameters was found to have statistical role in the severity and duration of postoperative pain: age, gender of the patients, preoperative pain, and degree of haemorrhoid, associated anal conditions or previous history of anal surgery including haemorrhoidectomy (Table 4).
+125 9 j.
+Relation of post-operative pain and other parameters in the severity and duration of postoperative pain: age, gender of the patients, preoperative pain, and degree of haemorrhoid, associated anal conditions or previous history of anal surgery including haemorrhoidectomy (Table4).